The Secret Life of Pets (franchise)

-The Secret Life of Pets is an American animated media franchise created by Illumination.
-Directed by Chris Renaud, the franchise stars the voices of Patton Oswalt, Eric Stonestreet, Kevin Hart, Jenny Slate, Ellie Kemper, Lake Bell, Dana Carvey, Grey DeLisle, Hannibal Buress, and Bobby Moynihan among others.
+The Secret Life of Pets is an American media franchise created by Illumination.
+Directed by Chris Renaud, the franchise stars the voices of Eric Stonestreet, Kevin Hart, Jenny Slate, Ellie Kemper, Lake Bell, Dana Carvey, Tara Strong, Hannibal Buress, and Bobby Moynihan, among others.
 The first film, The Secret Life of Pets, was released on July 8, 2016 and received positive reviews from critics.
 The second film, The Secret Life of Pets 2, was released on June 7, 2019 in the US and received mixed reviews from critics.
 The series has grossed $1.3 billion so far.

 The films follow a group of domesticated house pets who embark on various adventures outside the comfort of their apartment complex.

 Films

-The Secret Life of Pets
+The Secret Life of Pets (2016)

 Max's luck changes when his owner Katie brings home a new dog named Duke.
 They have to put their differences aside when they get lost in New York in order to stop a rebellious group of abandoned pets and return home.

-The Secret Life of Pets 2
+The Secret Life of Pets 2 (2019)

 Max and Duke's owner Katie now has a child named Liam, which causes Max to become excessively protective, but a road trip to the countryside will change his mind.
-Meanwhile, a reformed Snowball helps a white tiger named Hu find refuge from an abusive circus owner.
+Meanwhile, a reformed Snowball teams up with a Shih Tzu named Daisy to help a white tiger named Hu find refuge from an abusive circus owner.

 The Secret Life of Pets 3

-In March 2022, in an interview on the podcast The Gary and Kenny Show, Meledandri stated that a third film is in development.
+In March 2022, in an interview on the podcast The Gary and Kenny Show, Chris Meledandri, CEO of Illumination, stated that a third film is in development.